Horses Painting | Exclusive Works | Alessio Cacciatore

 Is a horse painting suitable for a man?

-How high should a horse painting be hung?
+At what height should a horse painting be hung?

 Are your paintings delivered ready to hang?